-Chapter 4 of this Draft SEIS presents the environmental consequences associated with the reasonable alternatives for the JAI Project.
+Chapter 4 of this Final SEIS presents the environmental consequences associated with the reasonable alternatives for the JAI Project.
 Table ES-1, provided at the end of the Executive Summary, summarizes many of the beneficial and adverse impacts associated with these alternatives.
 The following paragraphs summarize key elements of those impacts.

-Transportation - In order to evaluate the impacts to transportation, FHWA and DOT&PF analyzed each alternative based on its consistency with the 2004 SATP, the traffic demand it would generate and accommodate, its capacity, the opportunities for travel/traveler flexibility, its travel times, and total costs, as well as cost to the State of Alaska and to the user.
+Transportation - In order to evaluate the impacts to transportation, FHWA and DOT&PF analyzed each alternative based on its consistency with the currently approved SATP and STIP, the traffic demand it would realize and accommodate, its capacity, the opportunities for travel/traveler flexibility, its travel times, and total costs, as well as cost to the State of Alaska and to the user.